LennartHennigs/Button2/README.md

 - You can assign callback functions for single or for multiple buttons.
 - You can track individual or multiple events with a single handler.
 - Please take a look at the included examples (see below) to get an overview over the different callback handlers and their usage.
 - All callback functions need a `Button2` reference parameter.
 There the reference to the triggered button is stored.
-This can used to call status fuctions, e.g. `wasPressedFor()`.
+This can used to call status functions, e.g. `wasPressedFor()`.

 ### Longpress Handling

 - There are two possible callback functions: `setLongClickDetectedHandler()` and `setLongClickHandler()`.
 - `setLongClickDetectedHandler()` will be called as soon as the defined timeout has passed.
 - `setLongClickHandler()` will only be called after the button has been released.
-- `setLongClickDetectedRetriggerable(bool retriggerable)` allows you to define whether want to get multiple notifications for a single long click depeding on the timeout.
+- `setLongClickDetectedRetriggerable(bool retriggerable)` allows you to define whether want to get multiple notifications for a single long click depending on the timeout.
 - `getLongClickCount()` gets you the number of long clicks – this is useful when `retriggerable` is set.

 ### The Loop